Caregiving: A Universal Occupation

 - Depression and Caregiving

-This fact sheet was prepared by Family Caregiver Alliance in cooperation with California’s statewide system of Caregiver Resource Centers.
-Funded by the California Department of Mental Health. ©2004 Family Caregiver Alliance.
+This fact sheet was prepared by Family Caregiver Alliance in cooperation with California’s statewide system of Caregiver Resource Centers. ©2004 Family Caregiver Alliance.
 All rights reserved.